maupilia/SRT/sphinx/_build/html/_sources/Pulsar/L-band/DFB/start-obs.rst.txt

     ``$ vncviewer psrdfb:2``

 #.
 If this fails, start a new vnc session on corr@psrdfb.

 #.
 Type password at prompt.

-In the vnc session corr@seadas
+In the vnc session pulsar@seadas
 ----------------------------------

 #.
 Open a terminal and start SEADAS